-We’ll use them as patterns when we make the new ones later.
+We’ll use the original mahogany toe rails as patterns when we make the new ones later.
 There were several places under the toe rail where the factory barrier coating had failed, and white powder (Aluminum Oxide) was abundant.

 The original fairing compound was extremely heavy in spots, so we simply removed the paint, primer and fairing compound until we got to solid material.
 In some places we went all the way to the aluminum hull, but perhaps 50% of the hull didn’t need to go down that far.

-This shot captures the issues we were dealing with.The rub rail shows some aluminum wasting where water got under the primer.
+The rub rail shows some aluminum wasting where water got under the primer.
 That area was blasted clean, removing all of the Al2O3.
 The area below the rub rail shows bare aluminum and the primary Chris Craft hull mastic, which is like concrete and VERY stable (i.e. not cracked).
 The lighter fairing compound at the turn from the hull side to the rub rail was prone to cracking, but this area was solid and still very well attached to the hull base metal.

 But with the sandblasting debris removed (a process that took a very long time and repeated cleaning), we were left with a good surface for the epoxy barrier coat.